8ta4/say/DONTREADME.md

 I want to be safe and avoid cutting off your words in the middle.

 > How does this tool know when I'm at my hideaway?
-(Planned)

 `say` uses your network router's MAC address to pinpoint your hideaway.

 > Why doesn't this tool use Location Services?
-(Planned)

 Location Services often need an internet connection to work accurately indoors.
 But if you're online, `say` can just use your network info to confirm your hideaway.

 > Where does this tool store the MAC address?
-(Planned)

 `say` tucks away the MAC address in `~/.config/say/secrets.yaml`.
 This way, it treats your network-specific sensitive info with the same care as an API key.

 > What devices are included in the mic selection list?
-(Planned)

 The mic selection list includes all currently available external mics and the currently selected but unavailable mic.
 This way, you can easily revert your choice if needed.

 > How is the mic selection list ordered?
-(Planned)

 The mic selection list is ordered alphabetically.
 This makes it predictable to find and select your desired microphone.

 > Where does this tool keep the mic settings for when I'm not at my hideaway?
-(Planned)

 The mic settings are in `~/.config/say/config.yaml`.

 > Why two config files and not one?
-(Planned)

 `secrets.yaml` is for sensitive data only.